Shared Subspace Models for Multi-Group Covariance Estimation: Discussion

 \section{Discussion}

 In this paper, we proposed a class of models for estimating and comparing differences in covariance matrices across multiple groups on a common low dimensional subspace.
 We described an empirical Bayes algorithm for estimating this common subspace and a Gibbs sampler for inferring the projected covariance matrices and their associated uncertainty.
 Estimates of both the shared subspace and the projected covariance matrices can both be useful summaries of the data.
-For example, with the biological data, the shared subspace highlights the full set of genes or metabolites that are correlated across groups.
+For example, with the leukemia data, the shared subspace highlights the full set of genes that are correlated across groups.
 Differences between group covariance matrices can be understood in terms of differences in these sets of correlated molecules.
-In analyses of these datasets, we demonstrated how we can use these notions to visualize and contrast the posterior distributions of covariance matrices projected onto a particular subspace.
+In this analysis, we demonstrated how we can use these notions to visualize and contrast the posterior distributions of covariance matrices projected onto a particular subspace and interpret these differences biologically.

 In simulation, we showed that the shared subspace model can still be a reasonable choice for modeling multi-group covariance matrices even when the groups may be largely dissimilar.
 When there is little similarity between groups, the shared subspace model can still be appropriate as long as the dimension of the shared subspace is large enough.
 However, selecting the rank of the shared subspace remains a practical challenge.
 Although we propose a useful heuristic for choosing the dimension of the shared subspace based on the rank selection estimators of \citet{Gavish2014}, a more principled approach is warranted.
 Improved rank estimators would further improve the performance of the adaptive shared subspace estimator discussed in Section \ref{sec:simulation}.